Sure Valley Ventures’ Isabelle O’Keeffe: Technology is the Driver for Change

 We’re looking for companies that can either change existing industries or create entirely new markets, with technology at the core; because we feel that, right now, tech is the most scalable and defensible advantage in business.
 Currently, we’re backing companies in the AR/VR space, in IoT and AI/machine learning.

 Disruption has become quite a general term.
 For us, disruption is a technology that changes the way business is done.
-It’s a paradigm shift, and across our portfolio all of our companies are disrupting industries.
+It’s a paradigm shift, and across our portfolio our companies are disrupting many different industries.

 We also want to solve significant real-world problems.
-For example, we have backed Immersive VR Education, who are democratising education by allowing people access to Cambridge and Oxford courses through a VR experience.
+For example, we have backed Immersive VR Education, who are democratising education by allowing people access to University courses through a VR experience.
 It includes avatars that enable a more interactive learning environment.
 COVID has accelerated new ways of working and interacting, and frontier technologies like VR enable new, remote ways of connecting.

 The budgets required to get AR/VR, IoT and machine learning from the seed round to a viable product are much higher than perhaps the old dotcom round of investable products.
 How do you make those sorts of decisions?

 It’s true.
-Sometimes it might take twelve months to launch even a minimum viable product.
+Sometimes it might take twelve months to launch a product.
 We help founders to be clever with their capital, to be acutely aware of what they will need.
 We also educate them on access to grant funding.
-In Europe there’s a huge amount of grant capital, through Enterprise Ireland, for example.
+In Europe there’s a huge amount of grant capital, through the European Union’s EIC accelerator programme, for example.
 We try to co-invest alongside smart capital, which gives founders an extra runway to get to market.

 You mentioned COVID earlier, and VR is a great example of the sort of business which might in fact be improved by the COVID situation.
 How has COVID changed your world?

 All investors have had to take stock and ensure that their portfolio is OK.
-A COVID business plan is ‘back-to-basics’, using minimal credit.
-Our portfolio has in some senses benefited from tailwinds due to COVID: as well as VR, our cybersecurity investments are seeing increased interest.
-Remote working for large organisations has meant a huge amount of risk associated with data loss and leakage, phishing and cyber-attacks, which we as an investor are well placed to fight.
-Getvisibility, for example, uses machine learning to classify data and mitigate data loss for enterprise customers like banks and pharma.
+A COVID business plan is ‘back-to-basics’ and really re-writing the plan.
+Our portfolio has in some senses benefited from tailwinds due to COVID: as well as VR, our cybersecurity investments are seeing increased interest from potential customers.
+Remote working for large organisations has meant a huge amount of risk associated with data loss and leakage, phishing and cyber-attacks.
+Getvisibility, for example, uses machine learning to classify data and mitigate data loss for enterprise customers like banks, insurance companies and government agencies.